coalfire/dirty-salt/README.md

 `make` or `make all` will do all of the above.

+Or you can always just copy the states you want to your salt directory.

 ## Available States

 `ssh`: configure sshd in an insecure manner.